 A dating website is a site set up to help connect people who may be interested in meeting other people or dating other people.
-Most dating websites require a small fee, require a description of yourself, and often has a series of questions to help find people that would best match your interests.
+Most dating websites require a small fee, require a description of yourself, and often asks questions to help find people that would best match your interests.

-An e-commerce (electronic commerce) website is any site that has been created with the intention of selling online goods or services.
-Amazon is a perfect example of an e-commerce website.
+An e-commerce (electronic commerce) website is any site that was created with the intention of selling online goods or services.
+Amazon is an example of an e-commerce website.
 An e-commerce website may be broken down even further into one of the following subcategories.

 An affiliate website is a website created with the intention of selling third-party products.
-For example, Amazon has an affiliate program that allows anyone to link to their site and make a commission if anything is purchased after the link is clicked.
+For example, Amazon has an affiliate program for anyone to link to their site and make a commission when products are purchased.
 An affiliate website should not be confused with an e-commerce website.

 An auction website is a website that allows other people to sell their goods or services.
 For example, eBay is one of the most well-known online auction websites.
 See our online auction page for further information and examples.

-A classified ads website is a site that allows anyone to list goods or services usually for free or at a small cost.
-Craigslist is a good example of a classified ads website.
+A classified ads website is a site that allows anyone to list goods or services, usually for free or at a small cost.
+Craigslist is an example of a classified ads website.

-A crowdfunding website is a website with pages that have been set up to help support a business, person, or another cause by making a one-time payment or a monthly payment.
-A good example of a crowdfunding website is Kickstarter.
+A crowdfunding website is set up to help support a business, person, or another cause by making a one time or monthly payment.
+An example of a crowdfunding website is Kickstarter.